Fragrant-Hot Ground Chilies (Sichuan Chili Flakes, Xiang La La Jiao Mian, 香辣辣椒面)

-Xiang la (fragrant hot) chili flakes are a mix of er jing tiao chilies for fragrance, facing heaven chilies for color, and xiao mi la chilies for heat.
+Xiang la (fragrant hot) ground chilies are a mix of er jing tiao chilies for fragrance, facing heaven chilies for color, and xiao mi la chilies for heat.
 They produce a deep-red, moderately hot hong you (red oil), to be used abundantly in Sichuan cooking and condiments.

 Manufactured chili oil cannot compare with homemade and these are the chili flakes for the job, as those from other regions of the world are made and act differently (most are crushed instead of ground, and do not include powder, nor are they toasted before being ground).

-Our chili flakes contain no additives or preservatives.
+Our ground chilies contain no additives or preservatives.
 Store in a cool, dark place or, for longer term, in the freezer.

 Source: Chilies grown in Guizhou Province and processed in Chengdu, Sichuan